Bush Connect Grants Program

 All projects will be delivered through a partnership between multiple stakeholders operating as a coordinated consortium.
 A consortium is an association of two or more individuals, groups, organisations, government entities or private industry organisations (or any combination of these) with the objective of participating in a common activity or pooling their resources for achieving a common aim or objective.
 Where private industry organisations form part of a project consortium, their involvement must not result in profit-making from the grant funds.

-What will be funded?
+What is being funded?

 - establish or maintain (existing) effective consortium partnerships involving multiple stakeholders